kaint/100-Days-of-ML/README.md

 ## Day9 & 10 & 11
     Few days ago i studied RNN .....which has some limitations on its Back Propagation which leads to decrease the accuracy of our model so i started study of LSTM

-    Using concepts learnt above,... i implmented a Text Generator Using LSTM and trained this on Philosophy of Friedrich nietzsche
+    Using concepts learnt above,... i implmented a Text Generator Using LSTM and trained this on Philosophy of Friedrich nietzsche and see how to error is decresing you can see its code in ipynb files